diogo-cruz/leela-interp/README.md

 ## Known issues
 We've observed `NaN` outputs for Leela on MPS sometimes (but never on CPU or CUDA).

-# Citation
+## Citation

-If you find this codebase helpful for your research, please cite our paper:
+If you use this codebase, please cite both the original paper and our follow-up work:

 ```
 @misc{jenner2024evidence,